Who are we?

 Why the name Ulysses?

-Ulysses describes the spark for adventure which you seek through motorcycling.
+Ulysses describes the spark for adventure which you seek through riding motorcycles.
 The name comes from a poem of the same title by Alfred, Lord Tennyson.
-It tells how the great Greek hero Ulysses, now middle-aged and securely in charge of his kingdom of Ithaca, is getting bored with things around him and longs to go adventuring again with his shipmates of old.
+It tells the tale of the great Greek hero Ulysses, now middle-aged and securely in charge of his kingdom of Ithaca, who is becoming bored in retirement and longs to go adventuring again with his shipmates of old.
+Sound familiar?
 It describes very well the sort of person who still has enough spark to go on riding into middle and later years.